howtographql/howtographql/content/frontend/react-urql/8-subscriptions.md

 </Instruction>

 This looks very similar to the `VoteMutation` definition that you've written earlier.
-But instead of sending a mutation or query we're subscribing to any new votes and are asking for the updated `votes` field on the event's link.
+But instead of sending a mutation or query, you're subscribing to any new votes and are asking for the updated `votes` field on the event's link.

 Now the only thing you'll need to do is add the subscription to the `LinkList` component.